Lost-Crow23/DevOps_with_Cloud_AWS/AMI.readme.md

 <h4>Final Iteration</h4>

-- Stop at the user data and input the corresponding commands to apply the Nginx.
+- Stop at the user data and input the corresponding bash script commands to apply the Nginx.

 `#!/bin/bash`